th3c0rt3x/CyberTalents/[MEDIUM] MFT.md

 ## Lets Start With MTFCmd
 _
-Let look at switch options avaiable with MFTCmd.exe
+Let's look at switch options avaiable with MFTCmd.exe

 MFTECmd version 0.5.0.1